 This recipe by Chef Pati Jinich also packs a kick since pickled jalapeños are added while the grains are cooked.
 You can add whatever vegetables you have in your fridge – or in the pantry!
 Have an extra can of corn or peas?
 Toss them in for extra flavor.

 Other than a fragrant and flavorful side, arroz rojo is also great to stuff burritos or tacos.
-So whip up an extra batch and have it ready in your fridge to make your meals a little more special.
+Speaking of tacos, try this tacos dorados recipe, and whip up an extra batch and have it ready in your fridge to make your meals a little more special.

 For a tasty kitchen tip, whenever you are cooking your preferred chicken recipes, even if it only calls for chicken breast, we suggest buying the entire bird.
 Use the pieces you need and save the bony or leftover ones to prepare a rich and flavorful stock.